Below is an attempt to enumerate known security and privacy considerations of the ODK software.

 For this reason, it may be inappropriate to declare and grant Google e-mail addresses access to your site; this access is required for ODK 2.0 Sync functionality at rev 128 and earlier.

-IX.
 Identifying Information Transmission and Storage

 During data submission, some identifying information is transmitted and stored on the server: